NucleusPowered/site-v2/docs/tutorial/first/index.md

 * A permissions plugin
   > The Nucleus team does not recommend any specific permission plugin.
 We suggest searching [Ore](https://ore.spongepowered.org) for such plugins.

+> Nucleus can be run without a permissions plugin, but if you decide not to use one, all commands will require OP status to execute.
+{:.bl.error}